JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 ## Intro

 I participated as a front-end developer in the 12th edition of 9oormthon, which ran from December 10, 2024 to December 13, 2024.
-In this post, I'd like to write about my first hackathon experience.

 In addition to my personal first hackathon recollection, I hope this post will be helpful for prospective goormoners.